ogaml/ogaml/README.md

   Moreover, all state changes are optimised such that no redundant changes are performed.

-  * OGAML should detect any error or undefined behavior and at least raise an exception before it happens.
+  * OGaml should detect any error or undefined behavior and at least raise an exception before it happens.
 This means that you don't need to call `glGetError` (which is quite costly).

-OGAML provides advanced functionalities:
+OGaml provides advanced functionalities:

   * The module VertexArray provides a high-level and easy to use wrapper around OpenGL's vertex arrays.
 Unfortunately, this comes at a cost: those arrays